 Updated 06/20/2023 – Losing a pet is hard.
 For many of us, they are an important part of our lives.
 So, when it’s time to take care of your dog’s remains you may not know what to do with them.
 As it turns out you have a few options; you can choose to cremate your dog or you can bury them in a Pet Cemetery.

 If you may want to choose cremation, you can learn more about the process in our post; Pet Cremation Guide: A resource for when it’s time.

 If you would prefer to bury your dog, you can either bury them at a pet cemetery near you or if allowed in your area, you can bury them in your yard.
-If you choose to use a pet cemetery, keep on reading.
+In this post we will discuss some of the things you need to be aware of if burying your dog in a pet cemetery.